Bats6789/friendly-snippets/README.md

 # Friendly Snippets

+This repo was forked from [rafamadriz](https://github.com/rafamadriz/friendly-snippets) and the snippets were moddified to fit my preferences.

 Snippets collection for a set of different programming languages.

 The only goal is to have one community driven repository for all kinds of